Faculty

 Katie Vogel Anderson

 Dr. Vogel Anderson earned her B.S. degree in biochemistry at Florida State University in 1999, and her Pharm.D. at the University of Florida College of Pharmacy in 2003.
 After completing a primary care PGY1 pharmacy residency in 2004, Katie worked as a clinical pharmacy specialist at the Malcom Randall Veterans Affairs Medical Center in Gainesville, Florida.
 In 2010, she joined the faculty at the UF College of Pharmacy.
-With 20 years of experience as an ambulatory care pharmacist, Katie specializes in the management of anticoagulation therapy, hypertension, and transitions of care.
+With 20 years of experience as an ambulatory care pharmacist, Katie specialized in the management of anticoagulation therapy, hypertension, and transitions of care.
 In the Pharm.D. curriculum, Katie teaches pharmacotherapy of hypertension, acute coronary syndrome, arrhythmias, venous thromboembolism, men’s and women’s health, and geriatric care.
 In 2012, Katie established an ASHP-accredited PGY1 pharmacy residency program at the UF College of Pharmacy, for which she served as program director for 11 years.
 To become a better educator, Katie enrolled in the Higher Education Administration and Policy Ph.D. program at the UF College of Education, in 2019.
-She passed her qualifying exams in 2022, and her dissertation study focuses on first year student pharmacist outcomes.
+Her dissertation study evaluated first year student pharmacist outcomes before and after the change in PCAT requirement.
+After successfully defending her dissertation in July, Katie graduated with her Ph.D. on August 9, 2024.
 Katie has served as Chair of the UF Faculty Senate, as the faculty representative on the UF Board of Trustees, and as a faculty representative on the UF Foundation Board.
 Katie and her husband, Shawn Anderson (also a Gator pharmacist), established the endowed Vogel/Anderson Exceptional Leader Scholarship for third year UF pharmacy students in 2009.
-In her free time, Katie likes to attend Gators athletics events (especially gymnastics) and to go RVing with Shawn and their two dogs, Teddie Roosevelt and Johnnie Adams.
+In her free time, Katie likes to attend Gators athletics events (especially gymnastics) and to go RVing with Shawn and their dogs, Johnnie and Quincie Adams.

 Danxin Wang